0x3b29/Bahnhofs-Steuerung-2000/README.md

 ## Required Components

-- 1 x Arduino MKR 1010 WiFi
+- 1 x Arduino MKR WiFi 1010
 - 1 x 4 channel I2C logic level converter
 - 1 x AT24C256 eeprom
-- Up to 61\* x PCA9685 Boards
+- Up to 16\* x PCA9685 Boards
-- Up to 976 single color LEDs
+- Up to 256 single color LEDs
-- Up to 305\*\* RGB LEDs
+- Up to 80\*\* RGB LEDs

-\* Not 62 because one address in the usable address space of the PCA9685 boards is used by the eeprom \
+\* With the MKR WiFi 1010, only 16 PWM boards are available due to sram memory constraints.
+Currently, each LED has 64 bytes of memory (30 bytes for the label, 32 for settings, 2 for CRC).
+With a different microcontroller or different memory mapping, many more LEDs can be controlled at once.
+This memory layout however was a good compromise between usability and amount of usable channels with the MKR WiFi 1010
-\*\* 5 RGB LEDs per board x 61 boards
+\*\* 5 RGB LEDs per board x 16 boards

 ## Features per channel